Insured Damage definition

 Insured Damage means accidental Damage to Property occurring during the Period of Insurance provided that:

-Insured Damage means that part of the damage occurring to any portion of the Leased Premises for which the Landlord is responsible of which the entire cost of repair is actually recoverable by the Landlord under a policy of insurance in respect of fire and other perils from time to time effected by the Landlord or, if and to the extent that the Landlord has not insured and is deemed to be a co-insurer or self-insurer pursuant to section 12.01, would have been recoverable had the Landlord effected insurance in respect of perils and to amounts and on terms for which it is deemed to be insured;
+Insured Damage means that part of any damage occurring to any portion of the Leased Premises for which the Landlord is responsible of which the entire cost of repair is actually recoverable by the Landlord under a policy of insurance in respect of fire and other perils from time to time effected by the Landlord or, if and to the extent that the Landlord has not insured and is deemed to be a co-insurer or self-insurer pursuant to Article 13.1, would have been recoverable had the Landlord effected insurance in respect of perils and to amounts and on terms for which it is deemed to be insured;